marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 After initialized, the ReverseProxy starts polling its service's endpoints each 10 seconds for re-evaluating their health.

 **CacheManager:**
-Manages HTTP Cache Control logic (Not 100% compliant).
+Manages HTTP Cache Control logic (Not yet 100% compliant).
 Current implemented properties: no-cache, no-store, private, max-age.
 Both the client (request) and the service (response) can return Cache Control headers.
-Below goes the Reverse Proxy behavior when each of them uses one of the implemented headers.
+Below goes the Reverse Proxy behavior when each of them uses one of the implemented headers (basic version).

 Behaviors on request:
  * `no-cache`: Skips cache, execute query and then cache Response